In Android Wear 2.0, an app can work independently of a phone. Users can complete more tasks on a watch, without access to an Android or iOS phone.

 indicates whether your watch app is a standalone app and thus doesn't

 require a phone-side Android app to operate.
-If this element is set to
+If the setting for the element

-true, it indicates that the app can be made available in the
+true, your app can be made available in the

 A watch app may or may not be considered standalone.
 A watch app can be categorized as one of the following: